 Explore Treatment Options for Cardiothoracic Surgery in PA

-At UPMC Susquehanna’s Heart & Vascular Institute, we provide surgical treatment options for patients with a wide range of heart and lung-related conditions.
+At UPMC’s Heart and Vascular Institute, we provide surgical treatment options for patients with a wide range of heart and lung-related conditions.
 After surgery, patients are cared for in a specialized 11-bed cardiovascular surgical unit where they remain during their entire stay.
-Learn more about our new surgery center.
+Learn more about our surgery center.

 Essential to the Institute is our team of cardiothoracic surgeons, cardiologists and nurses, who combined, have performed thousands of complex heart and lung surgeries.
-To learn more about cardiothoracic surgery in Williamsport or Wellsboro, PA, Find a Provider at UPMC Susquehanna.
+To learn more about cardiothoracic surgery in Williamsport or Wellsboro, PA, Find a Provider at UPMC.

 Cardiothoracic surgeries we perform in Williamsport: